 You can keep food safely warm in a cooler for 4-6 hours if you take the proper steps to turn your cooler into a ‘hot box’.

 What you want to do is heat water up in a large pot on the stove.
 Then add the water to an empty cooler and let it sit for at least 5 minutes.
-This will bring the cooler’s internal temperature up so when you place the food in, it wont need to steal heat from the food to warm itself up.
-Pour out the water when your ready to start insulating!
+This will bring the cooler’s internal temperature up so when you place the food in, the cooler will not “steal” heat from the food.
+Then, when your ready to start insulating, pour out the hot water.

-To insulate, line the cooler with heavy duty aluminum foil followed by a few towels.
+To properly insulate, line the cooler with heavy duty aluminum foil followed by a few towels.
 This will add extra insulation to the cooler.
-Then wrap your containers or dishes fully with more aluminum foil and a towel and place inside neatly with extra towels snuggled around the food so it does not shift or allow air flow.
+Then wrap your containers or dishes fully with more aluminum foil and a towel and place neatly inside the cooler with extra towels snuggled around the food so it does not shift or allow air flow.

-*Keeping the lid closed until ready to serve will keep the heat in longer!
+*Keeping the lid closed until ready to serve the food will keep the heat in longer!

 This cooler is one of the top rated coolers out here.